 Before proceeding we should make clear the distinction between quasi-names used in the vocative ), as in the example ‘Mamma, vieni qui’ and those used as arguments of verbs as in ‘Mamma è andata via’.
-This distinction which does not correspond to the presence or lack of syntactic features for quasi-names, has syntactic correlates for proper names, as in many dialects of Italian a proper name can take the definite article in argument position, but cannotif used as a vocative.
+This distinction which does not correspond to the presence or lack of syntactic features for quasi-names, has syntactic correlates for proper names, as in many dialects of Italian a proper name can take the definite article in argument position, but cannot, if used as a vocative.
 The use of quasi-names in argument positions is not always indexical (in the sense of referring to the first person).
-For example p.c. argues that one, when talking to children, can use ‘Mamma’ (in argument position), not to refer to himself but to the child (in referring to the child’s mum).
+For example XZ p.c. argues that one, when talking to children, can use ‘Mamma’ (in argument position), not to refer to himself but to the child (in referring to the child’s mum).
 However, one should note that these uses are rare, they require specific contexts (and language games) and they are nevertheless indexical.
 The context shift has repercussions on the value of the indexical, which shifts from ‘I’ to ‘You’ (My mum Your mum).
 Going back to the difference between vocatives and names or quasi-names in argument positions, one notices that in Italian the vocative admits transformations like ‘Bellezza’, ‘Bella signora’, ‘esimia professoressa’ (roughly, the addition of an adjective, or nominalization of an adjective).
 Quasi names with a vocative function can also admit transformations, as in ‘Bella Mamma’, ‘Grande Papà’, ‘Carissima Nonna’, but these cannot occur in argument positions.
 With quasi-names these, which appear to be modifiers, however, cannot modify anything, because we have already said that the concepts in quasi-names are inert.
 They are more or less conventional or idiomatic expressions not to be analysed in a compositional way.
 They are conventional locutions which serve to call the person in question by being nice to her.
 The alternative story, of course, would be to say that ‘Bella Mamma’, ‘Grande Papà’, ‘Carissima Nonna’ are not quasi-names, but idiomatic locutions, which look like quasi-names but are not, used to call someone, where concepts are reactivated.
 After all, the latter position is not unmotivated.

 2. Referring.